 - Adds subtle, trending color to any outfit and matches easily with other pieces

-This Preston shirt is an instant head turner.
-You’d be hard pressed to find a shirt with the same level of design spec, whether regular sized or sized for shorter men.
-The shirts are tailored to fit men under 5’9” and there are plenty of sizes to choose in between.
+This Preston shirt is an instant head-turner and one of the best dress shirts for shorter men.
+You’d be hard-pressed to find a shirt with the same level of design spec, whether regular sized or sized for shorter men.
+The shirts are tailored to fit men under 5’9” and there are plenty of sizes to choose from in between.

 - An innovative, chic take on the classic blue by adding a two tone diamond pattern